Last updated: August 2022

 - Your policy has been canceled for fewer than 30 days.

 - You did not have an accident during the period that your policy was canceled.

 - You can pay all monies owed as of the date you request reinstatement (if your policy was canceled for non-payment).

 A canceled policy isn't the end of the world, even if you aren't eligible for reinstatement.
-Drivers who aren't eligible for reinstatement can apply for a new car insurance policy over the phone, online, or in-person.
+Drivers who aren't eligible for reinstatement can car insurance policy over the phone, online, or in-person.
 Direct Auto works with all types of drivers, even those who have less than perfect insurance histories.

 How to reinstate a canceled car insurance policy